nitish20899/An-End-to-End-project-for-predicting-the-MegaUnits-used-by-different-states-and-union-territories/README.md

 For other columns i am going to take the data from 2013.

 For task evaluation,I considered from 2013-01-07 to 2019-07-01 as Training Set, and Test Set is from 2019-07-02 to 2014-11-14.
 This is roughly a 80%/20% split.
+For training i took 48 datapoints as X_train and 49th one as y_train ( y label ) incrementally